 Financing UfMS budget is based on shared contributions by the Member States (MS) on a voluntary and balanced basis, as well as from the European Union's (EU) budget.
-As for 2021, 4,21 MM EUR for each part is foreseen as global contribution to the UfMS budget.
+As for 2022, 4,21 MM EUR for each part is foreseen as global contribution to the UfMS budget.

-- 1- The European Commission has confirmed its contribution from the European Union's budget of 4,21 MM EUR which represents 50% of the UfMS budget. - 2- While keeping the main two components of its financial model (EU and MS), the profile of MS contributions is evolving.
+- 1. The European Commission has confirmed its contribution from the European Union's budget of 4,21 MM EUR which represents 50% of the UfMS budget. - 2.
+While keeping the main two components of its financial model (EU and MS), the profile of MS contributions is evolving.
 Indeed, the UfM Secretariat in its continuous effort to sustain the development of its activities through diversified ways of funding, and in addition to general contributions to UfMS annual budget (non-earmarked funds), some Member States and other institutions (International Organisations, MS Cooperation Agencies, other entities, etc.) are providing Dedicated Contributions.
 These contributors participate to the financing the UfM Secretariat Core Activities (Activities Operational Budget) earmarking their funds/resources to a specific sector, activity, operation etc. as per the work program.
 These contributions are (in real figures and/or in kind) framed through written arrangements and/or conventions of partnership including provisions of cost-sharing, where applicable, settlement of final amount and specific reporting.
 Funds (contribution in real figures) are used in accordance with UfMS rules and procedures with due respect to aforesaid agreements requirements.

 In this context, the Swedish International Development Agency (Sida) and the UfM Secretariat have signed a multi-annual financial agreement to support UfM core activities in favour of a more sustainable and inclusive development in the region to deepen and amplify UfM specific cooperation initiatives and core activities promoting regional dialogue.
 Sida's support is focused on the Middle East and North Africa (MENA) countries, within the wider frame of the UfM mandate.
 This dedicated contribution constitutes part of UfM Budget Resources as financial contribution.
-This cooperation agreement has been extended by way of an addendum for two additional years (2021 and 2022) and has included a new component of forwarding of funds (sub-granting) devoted to UfM Water Agenda which falls under the UfM statuary mandate in terms of support to regional initiatives and sectorial mandate as per the relevant ministerial conference declaration on water but not included as such in the budget having regard to contractual requirements with operating grant of the European commission.
+This cooperation agreement has been extended by way of an addendum for two additional years (2021 and 2022) and has included a new component of forwarding of funds (sub-granting) devoted to UfM Water Agenda which falls under the UfM statuary mandate in terms of support to regional initiatives and sectorial mandate as per the relevant ministerial conference declaration on water.
+During 2022, the UfM Secretariat will implement the 2022 work plan, formulated in coherence with the 2022 Work Program of the UfM Secretariat, according to the priorities jointly defined with Sida.
+Furthermore, close consultations have started between the UfM Secretariat and Sida for an extension of the cooperation agreement beyond 2022.